Dolly Castro Flaunts Curves In Tiny Shorts In New Instagram Update

 In the reflection in the mirror, it was possible to see that the floor-to-ceiling windows were partially covered with tan curtains.

-The update has been liked over 19,100 times so far in the first two hours since it was posted.
+The update has been liked more than 19,100 times so far in the first two hours since it was posted.
 Her many admirers rushed to the comments section to leave these messages.

 “The most amazing woman in the world,” raved a devotee.